-An early distribution from an IRA or pension fund due to emergency reasons or a separation from employment does not qualify for the pension exclusion.
-If the distribution code(s) listed in Box 7 of your 1099 R(s) is a 1 (one), then that amount DOES NOT qualify for the pension exclusion.
-Also, if you were assessed an early withdrawal penalty on Federal 1040, Line 59, that amount DOES NOT qualify for the pension exclusion.
+An early distribution from an IRA or pension fund for emergency reasons or following a separation from employment does not qualify for the pension exclusion.
+If the distribution code listed in Box 7 of your 1099 R is a 1 (one), or if you were assessed an early withdrawal penalty on Federal 1040, Line 59 for the distribution, then that distribution DOES NOT qualify for the pension exclusion.